What is cycle time?

 Can cycle time measure developer productivity?

-After addressing the significant issues in their software development processes, some teams continue to focus on cycle time as a key productivity metric.
+After addressing the significant issues in their software development processes, some teams focus on cycle time as a key productivity metric.
 In our experience, however, this is a mistake.
 It is not appropriate to evaluate developers’ productivity and performance solely based on their cycle time.

-Once you’ve dialed in cycle time, eking out small improvements measurable in hours doesn’t do much to deliver additional value.
+Once you’ve dialed in cycle time, making small improvements measurable in hours doesn’t do much to deliver additional value.
 Creating arbitrarily smaller units of work may create a nice downward trend line on a quarterly report to senior management.
 But how much additional value is that delivering to your end-users?

 Part of the problem is that cycle time is an incomplete metric.
 It measures only how long it took to deliver a certain set of functionality; it doesn’t track how much you delivered.